 Auckland Landscape Design – Plants for Coastal Sites

-In Auckland, many landscape design projects I have worked on have had stunning coastal backdrops.
-With these gorgeous views, comes the challenge of putting together a landscape of plants or ‘plant palette’ that can cope with the salt laden winds of our exposed Auckland coastline.
+During my Auckland landscape design career, many garden design projects I have worked on have had stunning coastal backdrops.
+With these gorgeous views, comes the challenge of putting together a landscape of plants aka a ‘plant palette’ that can cope with the salt-laden winds of the exposed Auckland coastline.

 Agapanthus aside, there are plenty of plants that are hardy to salty breezes and that will thrive in the humid Auckland climate.
-This blog focusses on the larger plants (trees, shrubs and hedges) you might find suitable for your Auckland landscape design project.
-A second blog on coastal garden design focuses on smaller plants (perennials and groundcovers) and is also worth a read if you are planning a wind-swept coastal garden.
+This blog focuses on the larger plants (trees, shrubs and hedges) you might find suitable for your Auckland landscape design project.
+My second blog on coastal garden design focuses on smaller plants (perennials and groundcovers) and is also worth a read if you are planning a wind-swept coastal garden.

-Coastal Auckland Landscapes – Wind tolerant trees and shrubs
+Coastal Auckland Landscapes – Wind Tolerant Trees and Shrubs to Consider

 Every landscape design needs at least one tree for scale and impact.
 Iconic Auckland coastal trees such as Cabbage Trees (Cordyline australis) and Pohutakawa (Metrosiderous excelsa) are excellent coastal choices.

-Another showy flowering shrub / small tree perfect for use in an Auckland coastal landscape design is Callistemon (bottle brush).
-Prized for their striking flowers and great if you are wanting to attract birds to your garden, as the nectar-rich flowers cover the shrub almost year round.
+Another showy flowering shrub / small tree perfect for use in an Auckland coastal landscape design is Callistemon (Bottlebrush).
+Prized for their striking flowers, Bottlebrushes are great if you want to attract birds to your garden, as the nectar-rich flowers cover the shrub almost year round.
 While the older tree-like types are perfect for the larger garden, the new more modest-sized cultivars such as Callistemon ‘Little John’ and Callistemon ‘Macarthur’ make a better selection for the smaller Auckland plot.
 These can be used as small trees, large shrubs or hedged.

-Leucadendrons and Proteas have spectacular flower bracts that are popular in floral design as well as being an easy-care landscape option.
+Leucadendron and Protea have spectacular flower bracts that are popular in floral design as well as being an easy-care landscape option.
 These South African beauties are not as well suited to our humid Auckland climate, however can sometimes be seen flourishing if localised conditions are just right, so don’t discount them.

 A popular Auckland landscape design theme is ‘coastal subtropical’, a glorious mix of large foliage plants and tough palms.
 Many of our lovely New Zealand native trees and large shrubs are particularly well suited to this design idiom, as well as being suitable for the coastal Auckland landscape.